What is Maleny Wagyu

 Generally speaking, all Wagyu producers in Australia raise their animals to 18 months of age, after which they are sent to a feedlot for between 350-600 days depending on the target market.
 Very small producers like ourselves are disadvantaged by our small production capacity, making it difficult financially and practically to be mainstream, so the paddock to plate concept is the only viable option.
 Although born out of necessity, it turns out that there are several advantages over our feedlot cousins:

 - Different feed regime.
 If you have ever seen a feedlot, they don’t lend themselves to places I would like to visit- they have an image problem.
-Our animals are finished on pasture and are supplemented with spent mash from our local beer brewer “Brouhaha” (we supply their restaurant), day old bread from 3 local bakeries, hay, and a bit of regular grain.
-The farm and the animals pass the “ethical produced” beef test and make for a good photo.
+Our animals are finished on pasture and are supplemented with barley hay and a bit of regular grain.
+No Feedlot.
+The farm and the animals pass the “ethically produced” beef test and make for a good photo.

-Small farmers are rarely in it for the money (the wife actually has a full time job and buys me shoes), but are very passionate about their land and their animals and are about improving both.
+Small farmers are rarely in it for the money (my wife has a full time job, she buys me the beer), but are very passionate about their land and their animals and are about improving both.
 Ultimately, producing a quality product and sharing it, is reward enough.